Decentricity/Decentricity/README.md

 - 📫 How to reach me: [Linkedin](http://linkedin.com/in/wpandu) for the professional posts, [Instagram](http://instagram.com/decentricity) for the narcissistic selfies.
 - 😄 Politics: Libertarian, Economic Conservative, Social Center-Left.
 - ⚡ Articles by me or about me at [articles.md](articles.md)

+(The repositories here are new on Github but are not **new**.
+They were either self-hosted on my own git, or behind the walled gardens of IBM Cloud.)